Ratcrux/Ratcrux/README.md

 This is an about me that I will edit later.
 Some basic information:
-My name is Eli, and I'm a college student majoring in Comp Sci.
+My name is Eli, and I'm a college student.
 He/him pronouns.